 Thorough timing & sequencing of the treatments to achieve maximum therapeutic outcome.
 (This is a skill in itself)

 Careful/caring case management & advocacy for the short and long-term – helping the patient maintain realistic hope while undergoing treatments.

 Maintaining health & wellness after remission or after significant reduction of cancers.

 Advising and monitoring cancer botanicals and nutritionals, scientifically personalised for each patient.

 At any time – by clicking here, you can arrange a Skype video consultation with Cancer Navigator, Grace Gawler.

 Grace will discuss your (many) options and help you access Precision Medicine if that is your wish.

-Most patients experience the hope that arises from knowledge of viable treatment options, especially when the hospital had said, there is nothing more we can do for you.
+Most patients experience the hope that arises once they know about an increased range of viable treatment options, especially when the hospital had said, there is nothing more we can do for you.